mperignon/2016-02-04-Flagstaff/lessons/sqlite/09-create.md

 BLOB       a "binary large object", such as an image

 Most databases also support Booleans and date/time values;
-SQLite uses the integers 0 and 1 for the former, and represents the latter as discussed [earlier](#a:dates).
+SQLite uses the integers 0 and 1 for Booleans, and represents the dates as discussed [earlier](#a:dates).
-An increasing number of databases also support geographic data types, such as latitude and longitude.
+An increasing number of databases also support geographic data types such as latitude and longitude.
 Keeping track of what particular systems do or do not offer, and what names they give different data types,